Urinary Tract Infections (UTIs) and Proteus Mirabilis Bacteria

 Stones not only act as a reservoir for bacteria but also increase the chance of an infection spreading up the urinary tract to the urinary bladder.
 Bacteria may enter the pelvis of the kidneys and even the kidneys themselves, where they form new stones.
 Cystitis (infection and inflammation of the urinary bladder) and pyelonephritis (infection of the renal pelvis and kidneys) are common in people who have stones in the urinary tract.

 In the future, a vaccine may be created to prevent a Proteus mirabilis infection in the urinary tract.
 A vaccine would be very helpful, since the infection is common in certain groups of people and is sometimes challenging to treat.
+The bacterium is interesting to study, but it can cause problems.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.